apolionl/DensityNumber/README.md

 # DensityNumber

 Script-programm to calculate density number, volume and density of the mixture two liquids.
-It takes as input experimental density, molecular mass and number of moleculas in the mixture.
+It takes as input experimental density, molecular mass and number of molecules in the mixture.

 ## Download